Soapy Smith: Death

 On July 7, 1898, John Douglas Stewart, a returning Klondike miner, came to Skagway with a sack of gold valued at $2,700.
 Three gang members convinced the miner to participate in a game of three-card monte.
 When Stewart balked at having to pay his losses, the three men grabbed the sack and ran.
-The "Committee of 101" demanded that Smith return the gold, but he refused, claiming that Stewart had lost it "fairly."
+The "Committee of 101" demanded that Smith return the gold, but he refused, claiming that Stewart had lost it "fairly".

 On the evening of July 8, the vigilance committee organized a meeting on the Juneau Wharf.
 With a Winchester rifle draped over his shoulder, Smith began an argument with Frank H. Reid, one of four guards blocking his way to the wharf.
 A gunfight, known as the Shootout on Juneau Wharf, began unexpectedly, and both men were fatally wounded.

 Smith's last words were "My God, don't shoot!"
-A letter from Sam Steele, the legendary head of the Canadian Mounties at the time, indicates that another guard, Jesse Murphy, may have fired the fatal shot.
+A letter from Sam Steele, the head of the Canadian Mounties at the time, indicates that another guard, Jesse Murphy, may have fired the fatal shot.
 Smith died on the spot with a bullet to the heart.
 He also received a bullet in his left leg and a severe wound on the left arm by the elbow.
 Reid died 12 days later with a bullet in his leg and groin area.
 The three gang members who robbed Stewart received jail sentences.

 Soapy Smith was buried several yards outside the city cemetery.